thejjw/sunbeam-charms/charms/neutron-k8s/README.md

 neutron-k8s requires the following relations:

-`shared-db`: To connect to the database
+`shared-db`: To connect to MySQL
-`amqp`: To connect to rabbitmq
+`amqp`: To connect to RabbitMQ
-`identity-service`: To register endpoints in keystone `ovsdb-cms`: To connect to OVN central
+`identity-service`: To register endpoints in Keystone `ovsdb-cms`: To connect to OVN
-`certificates`: To retrieve generated certificates from vault `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network
+`certificates`: To retrieve generated certificates from Vault `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network